 6. Whopper's Mini Robin Eggs

 When it comes to Whopper's, it's a love-hate relationship.
 Either they're for you, or you can't even fathom their existence.
 We're on the middle ground.
 The festive Easter Whopper's Robin's Eggs are cute and all, but there are better candies out there for this holiday.
+If you are looking for chocolate candy to curb your craving for milk chocolate eggs this isn't it.

 5. Starburst Jelly Beans